ESG 2024

 Funds and Benchmarks

 For fund managers and financial advisers, the EU Sustainable Finance Disclosure Regulation (SFDR) sets out requirements for disclosure of information and investment objectives to investors regarding the promotion of financial products with environmental or social characteristics (Article 8 products) or with sustainable investment as their objective (Article 9 products).
 The SFDR poses several challenges in its interpretation and application, also in relation to other ESG rules and regulations.
 ESMA and the Dutch supervisory authority AFM have issued several publications in order to clarify and encourage SFDR compliance and sustainable finance investments.
-By way of example, ESMA published guidelines on key sustainability concepts under the SFDR, the EU Benchmarks Regulation and the EU Taxonomy Regulation and on the use of ESG or sustainability-related terms.
+By way of example, ESMA published guidelines on key sustainability concepts under the SFDR, the EU Benchmarks Regulation and the EU Taxonomy Regulation, on the use of ESG or sustainability-related terms a well as on fund names.

 Sustainable Finance Guidelines and Principles